 7. Benefit Porefessional Face Primer

-If you want your foundation to stay put and look good throughout the day (especially powder foundation) a primer really is essential and this is my favourite.
-Yes, it's expensive...but a little goes a long way and it is the smoothest, silkiest stuff ever.
-A thin coat of the primer will already make a difference in the evenness of your skin and once you add a light coat of foundation you'll be good to go.
+If you want your foundation to stay put and look good throughout the day (especially powder foundation) a primer really is essential, and this is my favourite.
+Yes, it's expensive...but a little goes a long way, and it is the smoothest, silkiest stuff ever.
+A thin coat of the primer will make a huge difference in the evenness and texture of your skin.
+I've even been known to use this and skip foundation all together.